Mariners vs. Blue Jays Player Props Betting Odds

-Vladimir Guerrero Jr. and Jarred Kelenic are among the players with prop bets on the table when the Toronto Blue Jays and the Seattle Mariners play at Rogers Centre on Saturday (at 3:07 PM ET).
+Player props are available for Matt Chapman and Jarred Kelenic, among others, when the Toronto Blue Jays host the Seattle Mariners at Rogers Centre on Sunday at 1:37 PM ET.

 Bet on this matchup or its props with DraftKings!